NCAR/VAPOR/docs/_sources/usage.rst.txt

 _____

 Displays an array of arrows with the users domain, with custom dimensions that are defined by the user in the X, Y, and Z axes.
 The arrows represent a vector whos direction is determined by up to three user-defined variables.
 Barbs can have a constant color applied to them, or they may be colored according to an additional user-defined variable.

+The Barb renderer may be offset by a height variable, if the barbs are referencing two-dimensional variables.

 .. figure:: ../_images/Barbs.png
     :align: center